causaliq/causaliq/README.md

 * Statistical score-based causal discovery algorithms.
 * Variable ordering and stability in learned graphs
 * Integration of human and LLM knowledge into causal discovery
-* Open-source, reproducible pipelines for experiments and evaluation
+* Open-source, reproducible workflows for experiments and evaluation

 ## 📂 Key projects